-- NOTE: The suspect shall be searched by a member of the same gender, based on the gender identity stated by the detainee, or the detainee's stated preference for the gender of the member conducting the search.
-See Policy 1112, Field Interviews, Investigative Stops, Weapons Pat-Downs & Searches; Policy 1109, Warrantless Searches; Policy 1013, Strip Searches and Body Cavity Searches, and Policy 720, Interactions with Lesbian, Gay, Bisexual, Transgender, and Queer/Questioning (LGBTQ) Individuals for further guidance. - 12.
-The interview room/temporary detention room shall be searched before and after each Interrogation. - 13.
-Members shall secure their firearms and any other such item(s) that may be used as a weapon (e.g., batons, OC sprays, CEW, etc.) in designated areas before entering an occupied interview room/temporary detention room. - 14.
-Members shall notify a supervisor that they will be conducting an Interrogation and the room they are using. - 15.
-Members shall not Interrogate a suspect/arrestee of the opposite gender identity/sex alone in the interview room/temporary detention room unless another member is in the room, there is visibility into the room through a window or open door, or the Interrogation is being videotaped. - 16.
+- 14. The member shall secure their firearms and any other such item(s) that may be used as a weapon (e.g., batons, OC sprays, CEW, etc.) in designated areas before entering an occupied interview room/temporary detention room. - 15.
+The member shall notify a supervisor that they will be conducting an Interrogation and the room the member is using. - 16.
+The member shall not Interrogate a suspect/arrestee of the opposite gender identity/sex alone in the interview room/temporary detention room unless another member is in the room, there is visibility into the room through a window or open door, or the Interrogation is being videotaped. - 17.
 Panic or duress alarms shall be used in occupied interview rooms/temporary detention rooms, if available.
-If no panic or duress alarms are available, officers shall use portable radios with a designated signal and procedures to follow in the event of distress in the occupied interview room/temporary detention room.
+If no panic or duress alarms are available, the member shall use portable radios with a designated signal and procedures to follow in the event of distress in the occupied interview room/temporary detention room.
 Live streaming video, as long as it is constantly monitored, may be used instead of portable radios.